biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before adding actual sample metadata to your spreadsheet, take a close look at ENA's explanations of selected attributes and lists of permitted values.
 These are available in the `Sample Checklists browser <https://www.ebi.ac.uk/ena/browser/checklists>`_.
 Also note the following:

 - **Taxon attributes have unintuitive meaning for environmental samples**.
 For metabarcoding data, the *tax_id* & *scientific_name* attributes do not refer to the sequenced organisms, but instead *specify the sampled environment*.
 A *spider metagenome* is, for example, meant to describe samples for which a spider or spider body part (e.g. gut) is the *environment*, i.e. not samples from which you have derived spider sequences.
-The attributes *tax_id* & *scientific_name* should thus be selected from the list of `environmental and organismal metagenomes in NCBI's taxonomy browser <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=408169>`_, and *common_name* should be left empty.
+The attributes *tax_id* & *scientific_name* should thus be selected from the list of `environmental and organismal metagenomes in NCBI's taxonomy browser <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=408169>`_.
 For host-associated samples, also differentiate between these generic attributes (i.e. *tax_id* & *scientific_name*) and *host taxid*, which you can also search for in `NCBI's taxonomy browser <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi>`_, and should be as specific as possible.

 .. |br1| raw:: html